amp5/emoji_sa/Notebook.md

   <b>3/14/17 - EDA</b>
 </p>

-Focus for now will be EDA - exploratpry data analysis.
+Focus for now will be EDA - exploratory data analysis.
 Below are things that I shoudl answer / visualize:
 - How many tweets have emojis vs not (bar chart)
 - top 10 or 20 most commonly used emojis
 - map tweets with emojis (are any outside US like before?)